 We’ll go into the reasons why the power of four is so pervasive in storytelling elsewhere.

 In particularly well-crafted stories, each storyline echoes the others, for instance by treating the same overarching theme but showing it in a different light, from another perspective.
 If, for example, the theme is about the necessity for reform, then one plot may concentrate on the political reform of an organisation while another plot shows the reform process of an individual.

 Furthermore, each storyline must go through the stages common to all plots.
-That is, a storyline must cover the entire range from the advent of a problem through commitment to the attempt to solve it, the task which arises out of that commitment, the story journey towards the goal with the aim of getting to the circumstance or situation that is wanted, but first having to overcome various obstacles, and possibly having a moment of revelation leading to a learning effect.
+That is, a storyline must cover the entire range from the advent of a problem through commitment to the attempt to solve it, the task which arises out of that commitment, the story journey towards the goal with the aim of getting to the circumstance, situation, or state that is wanted, but first having to overcome various obstacles, and possibly having a moment of revelation leading to a learning effect.
 So a subplot may be less intricate than a central plot, but structurally it works along similar lines.

 Subplot storylines are most satisfying when they cover the course of the story at roughly the same pace as the central plot, and overlap with it a key moments.
 When done really well, the final resolution will be one single plot event which brings each storyline to a conclusion.
 If that is not possible, then the subplots will come to their resolution very shortly after the climax of the central plot.